strimzi/strimzi-ui/docs/Build.md

 | `/\.(woff(2)?\|ttf\|eot)$/`      | `file-loader` | For any font file, use file-loader to package the font to the `output.path` and replace/update any imports of those fonts to this location.
 These will be directed to a 'fonts' directory |
 | `/\.(jpg\|gif\|png\|svg)$/`      | `file-loader` | For any image file, use file-loader to package the image to the `output.path` and replace/update any imports of those images to this location.
 These will be directed to a 'images' directory |

+The module loading rules will be provided via helper functions from a common configuration file, but allow for modification.
+[See this section for more details](#ui-build-implementation).

 ##### Webpack plugins

 We also make use of the following plugins: